-- (A) The Director shall prescribe regulations establishing procedures for the application for and determination of patent term adjustments under this subsection. - (B) Under the procedures established under subparagraph (A), the Director shall- - (i) make a determination of the period of any patent term adjustment under this subsection, and shall transmit a notice of that determination with the written notice of allowance of the application under section 151; and - (ii) provide the applicant one opportunity to request reconsideration of any patent term adjustment determination made by the Director. - (C) The Director shall reinstate all or part of the cumulative period of time of an adjustment under paragraph (2)(C) if the applicant, prior to the issuance of the patent, makes a showing that, in spite of all due care, the applicant was unable to respond within the 3-month period, but in no case shall more than three additional months for each such response beyond the original 3-month period be reinstated. - (D) The Director shall proceed to grant the patent after completion of the Director's determination of a patent term adjustment under the procedures established under this subsection, notwithstanding any appeal taken by the applicant of such determination.
+(A) The Director shall prescribe regulations establishing procedures for the application for and determination of patent term adjustments under this subsection.

+(B) Under the procedures established under subparagraph (A), the Director shall-

+(i) make a determination of the period of any patent term adjustment under this subsection, and shall transmit a notice of that determination no later than the date of issuance of the patent; and

+(ii) provide the applicant one opportunity to request reconsideration of any patent term adjustment determination made by the Director.

+(C) The Director shall reinstate all or part of the cumulative period of time of an adjustment under paragraph (2)(C) if the applicant, prior to the issuance of the patent, makes a showing that, in spite of all due care, the applicant was unable to respond within the 3-month period, but in no case shall more than three additional months for each such response beyond the original 3-month period be reinstated.
+(D) The Director shall proceed to grant the patent after completion of the Director's determination of a patent term adjustment under the procedures established under this subsection, notwithstanding any appeal taken by the applicant of such determination.